Dave-notch/Dave-notch/README.md

 ---

 ## 🎯 My Motto
-> "I’m a Somali developer who built a platform for his people."
+> "One line of code a day keeps the boredom away!!!!"
 > "I’m proof that setbacks are setups."

 ---